About

 Draft Plan

-CSPDC develops the plan and distributes it to stakeholders for formal review.
+Feb 2026: The CSPDC completes the draft plan and distributes it to stakeholders for formal review.

 Review by VDEM

-VDEM will review the plan and provide feedback.
-Once approved, the plan is forwarded to FEMA.
+Mar - Apr 2026: VDEM will review the plan and provide feedback.
+Once revised and approved, the plan is forwarded to FEMA.

 Review by FEMA